Step-by-Step Guide on How to Make Money Blogging

 Focus on Making Quality Content

 While monetary incentives can be enticing, do not forget, you are making a blog for visitors, not for advertisers.
-If your website is massively promoting affiliates with very little added value, watch out for Google penalties that will negatively affect your website’s SEO and keyword rankings.
+If your blog is massively promoting affiliates with very little added value, watch out for Google penalties that will negatively affect your blog’s SEO and keyword rankings.
 So abide by the Google’s Affiliate Program Quality Guidelines careful.

 Be Selective of Your Affiliates